juancarlospaco/plz/README.md

 $ plz userpackages         # List all existing Packages by User (Interactive)
 $ plz latestversion        # Show the Latest Version of a PYPI Package (SemVer)
 $ plz forceInstallPip      # Force install PIP on arbitrary folder (get-pip.py)
+$ plz doc file.md          # Markdown/ReSTructuredText to HTML  (MD/RST can be mixed).
+$ plz doc2latex file.md    # Markdown/ReSTructuredText to Latex (MD/RST can be mixed).
+$ plz doc2json file.md     # Markdown/ReSTructuredText to JSON  (MD/RST can be mixed).
 $
 $ plz --enUsUtf8           # Force Encoding to UTF-8 and Language to English
 $ plz --cleanpyc           # Clean all __pycache__ and *.pyc